sugaryourcoffee/vimnote/README.md

 `:cprev`.

 ### FindFile
-Similar to FindWord it is possible to search for files in the vimnote\_dir with
+Similar to FindWord it is possible to search for files in the `notes_dir` with

     :FindFiles 2016-09-25*.mom.md